ebastler/E80-1800/README.md

 # E80-1800
  QMK compatible USB-C PCB for a Cherry G80-1800

- The first prototype has been built and fits and works.
-A new revision has been uploaded which should fix all tolerance issues, and now fit all G80-1800 (and as far as I know alos G81-1800) enclosures.
+ The first 9 prototypes have been built and work as intended, while fitting most G80-1800 housings.
+A new revision has been uploaded which should fix all tolerance issues, and fit all G80-1800 (and as far as I know also G81-1800) enclosures.
 I can, however, not guarantee perfect operation of the PCB or compatibility with every enclosure variation - if you encounter any issues, please let me know.

 |![pcb_bottom](img/e80-1800-silk.jpg)|![pcb_top](img/E80-1800-controller.jpg)|
 |:----------------------------------------:|:----------------------------------------:|